To learn more about Bark's Screen Time & Web Filtering see here.

 We also offer Safe Search at the bottom of the rules list.

 Instead of the categories and apps, you may need to add specific Exceptions.

 - Here you can further allow or block specific websites for this child.
 This supersedes the rules you've already set for categories.
-In other words, if you block the Games category, but go into Exceptions and allow game123.com specifically, then all games will be blocked except game123.com.
+In other words, if you block the Games category under Filters, but go into Exceptions and allow game123.com, then all games will be blocked except game123.com.